Is your revenue team ready for what's next?

 Prioritization is imperative for lots of reasons.
 Namely, keeping lead volume reasonable for Sales and ensuring Sales is having productive conversations with prospects who are actually interested in buying.
 But prioritization must exist in tandem with coverage —that is, continue to hand hot leads off to Sales under a traditional lead scoring strategy, but don’t leave the rest of your leads to fend for themselves and navigate the buying process without a hand to hold.

-Intelligent Virtual Assistants can do the heavy lifting of following up with all your less-qualified leads—without putting pressure on Sales—and can squeeze more pipeline out of the leads you’re already generating.
+Revenue Digital Assistants can do the heavy lifting of following up with all your less-qualified leads—without putting pressure on Sales—and can squeeze more pipeline out of the leads you’re already generating.